soapboxfork/OmbudsCore/README.md

 ### launcher.py
 [launcher.py](https://github.com/soapboxsys/OmbudsCore/blob/master/src/launcher.py)
 is a python script that launches all of these processes at once.
-When the project is build using make, the first process that really gets launched is launcher.py.
+When the project is build using make, the first binary that is executed is launcher.py.
-It is responsible for cleanly starting all and stopping of the necessary processes that were described above.
+It is responsible for cleanly starting all the other processes and stopping the processes described above.
-It serves as the entry point for the entire application.
+It serves as a single entry point for the entire application.

 Build from source